KidouEita/calculator-compose/README.md

 # calculator-compose
-A simple project to practice jetpack compse
+A simple project to practice jetpack compose